| “ hen

 Poached Eggs with Corned Beef Hash

-meal can be thought of as a ritual and a work of art, with limits laid
+with Sauerkraut and Potatoes | " meal can be thought of as a ritual and a work of art, with limits laid

-desires aroused and fulfilled, enticements, variety, patterning and
+down, desires aroused and fulfilled, enticements, variety, patterning and

 plot.